(this is a demo site)

 “Waste Audit” in January 2020 provided ideas on how to reduce household waste.
 Tony Mack, Engineering Technologist with the Town of Perth, described their community compost program that has operated since 2008.
 Cathie Green, Public Works Assistant with the Township of Drummond North Elmsley, explained what happens to our recyclables once they reach the Materials Recovery Facility (MRF).
 Vanessa Bernicky, Environmental Coordinator for the Town of Smiths Falls, explained how to take an inventory of the waste created by your household and provided suggestions for reducing it.

-A tentative plan for 2020 includes an Earth Day Potluck dinner on April 22, a possible address by Bea Johnson, author of Zero-Waste Home, on May 28 and workshops on preserving for August, and transportation for November.
+A tentative plan for 2020 includes an Earth Day Potluck dinner on April 22, an address by Bea Johnson, author of Zero-Waste Home, on May 28 and workshops on preserving for August, and transportation for November.
 Watch this website, our Facebook pages and local media for details closer to the time.
 Please join the discussion through the Facebook Group “Journey to Sustainable Living” that is intended to engage those living in Smiths Falls, Perth, Rideau Lakes and surrounding areas.

 If you would like to participate or know more about the Sustainability Team , please contact Peter at email@example.com or (613) 284-8338 .